Sandy Hawley

 In addition to winning many major Stakes races in the United States, four times he won Canada's most prestigious thoroughbred horse race, the Queen's Plate.
-Twice, Hawley won seven races in a single day at Toronto’s Woodbine Racetrack and at Santa Anita Park had six wins in a single day on two occasions.
+Twice, Hawley won seven races in a single day at Toronto's Woodbine Racetrack and at Santa Anita Park had six wins in a single day on two occasions.
 Hawley and Avelino Gomez each won the Coronation Futurity Stakes a record five times.
 Gomez won the race four years running between 1964 and 1967.
 Hawley won the race five out of six years between 1971 and 1976, his streak broken by Gomez's fifth win in 1972.

 Hawley's best result in the Kentucky Derby was two third-place finishes one of which was with Golden Act in 1979 aboard whom he finished second in both the Preakness and Belmont Stakes.

 Overall, Sandy Hawley's career as a jockey spanned 31 years from 1968 to his retirement on July 1, 1998.
 He had 31,455 mounts, garnering 6,449 wins and won 18 riding titles at Woodbine Racetrack.

-Diagnosed with skin cancer in 1987, doctors only gave him a few months to live but he fought to overcome the disease with experimental drugs, a careful high-fiber diet, and his sheer determination.
+Diagnosed with skin cancer in 1987, doctors only gave him a few months to live but he fought to overcome the disease with experimental drugs, a careful high-fibre diet, and his sheer determination.

 Sandy Hawley was voted the 1986 Avelino Gomez Memorial Award and that same year was inducted into the Canadian Horse Racing Hall of Fame.
 He was inducted into the United States National Museum of Racing and Hall of Fame in 1992 and Canada's Sports Hall of Fame in 1998.
 He was inducted into the Ontario Sports Hall of Fame in 1999.

 The Sandy Hawley Award is presented every year by the Ontario Sports Hall of Fame to an individual who best exemplifies a dedication to the community.

 He currently is a Public Relations Ambassador for Woodbine Entertainment Group, and resides in Toronto, Ontario with his wife Kaoru.
 He has worked as an analyst for The Score and CKXT-TV's horse racing coverage.

 Sandy met a fellow Jockey Kaoru Tsuchiya when they were riding at Keeneland Race Track in 1987.
 The two were married in Lexington, Kentucky on March 10, 2019.

 Sandy and his wife are working with the team of retired jockeys to help the permanently disabled Jockeys fund in many of the Community Association for Riding for the Disabled former and current volunteers.

 Living Legends Race

-On October 18, 2008 at Santa Anita Park, Sandy Hawley and seven other U.S. Racing Hall of Fame jockeys came out of retirement for the Living Legends Race that officially counted in their career totals and was specially approved for legalized parimutuel wagering.
+On October 18, 2008, at Santa Anita Park, Sandy Hawley and seven other U.S. Racing Hall of Fame jockeys came out of retirement for the Living Legends Race that officially counted in their career totals and was specially approved for legalized parimutuel wagering.
 Hawley earned his 6,450th official career victory with a win aboard Tribal Chief, a horse owned by musician/record producer Herb Alpert and his brother David Alpert.